manwar/theweeklychallenge/content/blog/review-challenge-105.md

 [**Dave Jacoby**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-105/dave-jacoby/perl/ch-1.pl)

-Dave provides a more robust solution, bothering to check for 0s, which is considerate.
-I have heard that division by zero is a leading cause of processor fires.
+Dave provides a more robust solution, bothering to check for 0s, which is considerate, as I have heard that division by zero is a leading cause of processor fires.
+Be safe out there people.
 He also chooses base 10, perhaps because humans have 10 fingers.
-Familiarity breeds comfort, and in these times that's a blessing.
+Familiarity breeds comfort, and in these troubled times that's a welcome blessing.

 ```perl
     croak 'Zero in input' unless ( $n * $k ) > 0;